VKprogrammer/CPH_VS_Code_Extension_Leetcode/README.md

    - Executes tests for the current solution
    - Automatically saves file before running
    - Displays formatted results
-## Requirements

-Just save the complete directory try to avoid the path with spaces , open the directory in vs code run the command "npm install" it will install a folder named node_modules which is necessary to run and working of the extension
 ## User Guide

 # CPH LeetCode Extension - User Guide